Vault of the Void

 - 18 % negative mentions

-The story aspect of "Vault of the Void" is largely criticized for its absence, with many users noting that there is no compelling narrative or character development to engage players.
-While the game offers a strategic deck-building experience, it lacks depth in storytelling, leading to a repetitive gameplay loop without meaningful progression or worldbuilding.
-Overall, players feel that the game would benefit from a more engaging narrative or tutorial to enhance the experience.
+The story aspect of "Vault of the Void" is largely criticized for its absence, with many reviewers noting that there is no compelling narrative or character development to engage players.
+While the game features a turn-based, deck-building roguelike structure, it lacks depth in storytelling and worldbuilding, leading to a repetitive experience once all characters are unlocked.
+Overall, players feel that the game would benefit from a more engaging narrative or tutorial to enhance its mechanical gameplay.

 “Vault of the Void is a turn-based, deck-building roguelike game that follows a group of heroes on a quest to explore a mysterious and dangerous vault.”